j-heavy/commit-format/README.md

 Correctly formatted commits are easy to read, which leads to a **readable changelog**.
 This is why it is important.

 > NOTE: every single commit denotes one logical change.
-[Theck this article](https://en.wikipedia.org/wiki/Logical_connective)
+[Check this article](https://en.wikipedia.org/wiki/Logical_connective)
 # Commit Message Format

 ### Commit Layout